MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-multi-cluster-content.md

 Another option would be to create business logic to create clusters based on a list of desired locations or other indicating data points.
 For instance, the deployment pipeline could contain a list of desired regions; a step within the pipeline could then loop through this list, deploying a cluster into each region found in the list.
 The disadvantage to this configuration is the complexity in deployment generalization and that each cluster stamp isn't explicitly detailed in the deployment pipeline.
 The positive benefit is that adding or removing cluster stamps from the pipeline becomes a simple update to the list of desired regions.

 Also, removing a cluster stamp from the deployment pipeline doesn't always decommission the stamp's resources.
 Depending on your deployment solution and configuration, you might need an extra step to decommission the AKS instances and other Azure resources.
-Consider using [deployment stacks](/azure/azure-resource-manager/bicep/deployment-stacks) to enable full lifecycle management of Azure resources, including cleanup after they're no longer needed.
+Consider using [deployment stacks](/azure/azure-resource-manager/bicep/deployment-stacks) to enable full lifecycle management of Azure resources, including cleanup when you don't need them anymore.

 #### Cluster bootstrapping